Santhosh1276/Pet-Adoption-Front-End/README.md

 - **Data Visualization:** Recharts for displaying analytics on the Dashboard

 ## Features & Pages
+Sign up using different roles like (foster, adopter and shelter) to experience the application.

 ### Home Page (`/`)
 - Displays featured pets and an interactive search functionality.